Retain More of What You Learn By Taking Better Notes

 Does taking notes by hand really help if you’re trying to learn data science (or anything else, for that matter)?

 Note-taking has been a part of the typical process of studying since at least the 17th century, and probably even earlier.
 For centuries, that note-taking almost always looked the same: students in lecture halls or libraries, taking notes with pen and paper.

 Today, the options for study are far more varied.
 You can take notes the old fashioned way, but you can also type them digitally on a laptop, record explanations for yourself on a phone, or input your biggest takeaways into a flashcard study app for future perusal.

 Many online learning platforms offer pre-written notes for easy student review.
-At Dataquest, we do this using the downloadable “Takeaways” PDFs you’ll find at the end of each interactive coding mission.
+At Dataquest, we do this using the downloadable “Takeaways” PDFs you’ll find at the end of each interactive coding lesson.
 But there’s some real value to taking notes on your own, too.
 So how should you take notes?
 Let’s see what the science has to say.

 The Mueller and Oppenheimer Study